 Meditation: no matter what you think of meditation, I have to say that it helped me so much.
 Meditation has tons of benefits that includes relaxation and that is KEY.
 When you are deeply relaxed in a meditative state, your body is in an anabolic state, and that is very restorative.
 Meditation will relax your muscles, and also have an amazing effect on your brain.
 I always feel like I took a shower from the inside when I meditate.

-If you don’t enjoy sitting, you can also practise walking meditations or meditative yoga.
+If you don’t enjoy sitting, you can also practice walking meditations or meditative yoga.
 There are a lot of resources you can use that I will list below to help you get started.

-- Soundsmind meditation: I purchased the soundmind meditation packages because they use an amazing binaural technology (that is usually so overpriced) that puts your brain in a very relaxed state, and they also give you a guided version of its meditation set, so that you can keep practising along if you don’t need the guided voice.
-You also get to pick a natural background sound of your choice.
-I have the beach 🙂 .
+- Brain Synch Meditations: This is currently the meditation type I use.
+I absolutely love kelly howell’s meditations and I like that they come with a guided option, one you can listen anytime, and one you can listen to before sleep (in one package).
 I believe that meditation can bring a lot of peace, relaxation and a sense of security and joy into your life.
 Their packages are very affordable and I personally love them.
 I have been using them for more than 2 years now and I haven’t even finished the whole package – (PS: I am not an affiliate to soundmind meditation, I just love the affordable, high quality product)

 - If you are a fan of guided meditation you can also checkout Youtube as it has a huge library of meditation videos.
 You’ll just need to relax and listen.

 - Nature or silence.
 If you are not comfortable with none of the above, you can alternatively just sit in silence and relax and watch your breath go in and out.
 You will notice that you will get more and more relaxed as you focus on your breath.
 When you start getting thoughts, don’t judge them, simply move back to your breath and just notice that you were thinking.